jmbobbitt/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is an user interface component library, made to solve the problem when working with complex state webpages.

-1. Describe component state.
+2. Describe component state.

+Components have state objects when they change. it causes components to re-render.

-1. Describe props.
+3. Describe props.

+Props are there to help pass data between components, basically parent to child.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side Effects are things that can affect data outside of the scope of a function.
+We can set these in a React Component.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.